zenml-io/zenml/docs/book/guides/low-level-api/chapter-6.md

         'https://stackoverflow.com/questions/',
         CAST(id as STRING)) as url,
     view_count
-    FROM `bigquery-public-data.stackoverflow.posts_questions`
+    FROM `zenml-core.mnist.mnist_data`
-    WHERE tags like '%google-bigquery%'
+    WHERE timestamp like '%google-bigquery%'
     ORDER BY view_count DESC
     """